LaurenzTU/obsidian-folder-navigator/README.md

   - Default sorting (alphabetical)
   - Recently visited folders displayed at the top
   - Frequently visited folders displayed at the top
+- Customizable number of recent/frequent folders to show
+- Visual separators to distinguish recent/frequent folders

 ## Why Folder Navigator?